The Evolution of Forensic Services

 Fingerprint Screening

-The External link opens in new tab or windowhistory of forensic services dates back to the use of fingerprint screening since the early 1900s.
+The history of forensic services dates back to the use of fingerprint screening since the early 1900s.
 By 1911, prosecutors were able to successfully win a murder conviction after convincing a jury that the accused had left their fingerprints at the scene of the crime where the victim was killed.
 It’s worth pointing out that this method had been a part of forensic services in Europe for decades.
 Later, sir Edward Henry, the commissioner of the Metropolitan Police of London, took this concept a step further.
 He used the pattern, flow and direction of fingerprints to develop his own fingerprint analysis.
 The Henry Classification System is still used on an international level.

 Lie Detection